Information for UK citizens in Amsterdam

 Will I lose my residence rights in the Netherlands, or will my rights to live and work in the Netherlands change otherwise after Brexit?
 Will I need to get a visa or residence permit?
 How will this affect people who currently live here?

-This all depends on the outcome of the negotiations of Britain and the EU.
-In the event of Britain not retaining an agreement about free movement with the EU, there are several possible options with regards to residency permits based on the current regulations (see below).
+This all depends on the outcome of the negotiations of the UK and the EU.
+In the event of the UK not retaining an agreement about free movement with the EU, there are several possible options with regards to residency permits based on the current regulations (see below).
 It is, however, important to note that we assume additional agreements will be made during the negotiation period.

-Which options are there in case British nationals lose their rights of living and working in the Netherlands?
+Which options are there in case UK citizens lose their rights of living and working in the Netherlands?
 More specifically, which aspects of Brexit do British nationals living and working in the Netherlands need to consider before applying for Dutch nationality?

 There are several options for gaining the right to live and work in the Netherlands as a non-EU or non-EEA citizen.